-- 1.26.
-Promote recycling and renewable energy and resource efforts throughout the community through education on the impact and benefits of recycling and energy conservation and the use of renewable resources (ex; solar/wind power, water conservation, etc.). - 12.
+- 1.11.1.
+Recycling and renewable energy and resource efforts shall be promoted throughout the community through education on the impact and benefits of recycling and energy conservation and the use of renewable resources (e.g. solar/wind power, water conservation, etc.). - 1.11.2.
+The installation of public electric charging stations in suitable locations shall be encouraged. - 1.11.3.
+The increased use of solar panels shall be encouraged. - 1.11.4.
+Increased awareness of energy conservation as relates to transportation and manufacturing shall be promoted. - 1.12.
 The basic broadband (high-speed internet) infrastructure that is needed for economic development is not in place, and needs to be made available, affordable, and accessible.
-Policies: - 1.27.
-Community-wide technology infrastructure shall be considered a basic community facility and as such will be adequately planned for. - 13.
+Policies: - 1.12.1.
+Community-wide technology infrastructure shall be considered a basic community facility and as such will be adequately planned for and implemented. - 1.12.2.
+Efforts shall be made to expand and improve high-speed, reliable, affordable Internet access throughout the entire community.

+1.13.
 Air service needs to be expanded to increase the community's economic development potential and accessibility by air.

-1.28.
-Following the completion of an Air Service Study, the community should investigate possible implementation and funding strategies for expanded air service.
+1.13.1.
+Following the completion of an Air Service Study, the community shall investigate possible implementation and funding strategies for expanded air service.

-Education
+2. Education